Hulvdan/UnityPrototype4/Docs/Feature Design Docs/questioning_overheads.md

 Category: Speed

-Hulvdan believes that at the moment performance overheads happen in the way the MapRenderer get's notified about the changes in the `Human`, `Building` behaviours.
-Several different approaches need to be investigated in order to find the best ways of scructuring a CPU-friendly reaction to the Humans' state changes.
+Hulvdan believes that at the moment performance overheads happen in the way the MapRenderer gets notified about the changes in the `Human` and `Building` behaviours.

+Several different approaches need to be investigated in order to find the best ways of structuring a CPU-friendly reaction to the Humans' state changes.

 ## Draft 1.
 Firing events through observers immediately (the current approach)